zerkz/HOTSBA/README.md

 Designers feel free to come up with an nice gif to show during install!

 ## Dude... this icon....
 I know.
-Just imagine it as an H next a man trapped inside of a bandaid. #programmer_art
+Just imagine it as an H next to a man trapped inside of a bandaid. #programmer_art

 If you're a designer and you would like to help with some of the graphics, please reach out!